status-im/nimbus-eth2/docs/the_nimbus_book/src/migration.md

 You can export Teku's database with this command:

 ```
-teku slashing-protection export --data-path=/home/me/me_node --to=/home/slash/slashing-interchange-format-minimal.json
+teku slashing-protection export --data-path=/home/me/me_node --to=/home/slash/slashing-protection.json
 ```

 Where:

 - `--data-path` specifies the location of the Teku data directory.
-- `--to` specifies the file to export the slashing-protection data to (in this case `/home/slash/slashing-interchange-format-minimal.json`).
+- `--to` specifies the file to export the slashing-protection data to (in this case `/home/slash/slashing-protection.json`).

-To be extra sure that your validator has stopped, wait a few epochs and confirm that your validator have stopped attesting (check [beaconcha.in](https://beaconcha.in/)).
+> **Tip:** To be extra sure that your validator has stopped, wait a few epochs and confirm that your validator has stopped attesting (check it's recent history on [beaconcha.in](https://beaconcha.in/)).
 Then go to [step 3](./migration.md#step-3---import-your-validator-keys-into-nimbus).

-### Export from Nimbus
+### From Nimbus

 #### 1. Disable the Nimbus validator client